onikaChorba/testAPI/README.md

 # Next.js site for testing API

-This is a simple website built with Next.js that can be used for testing APIs.
+This is a simple website built with Next.js that used for testing APIs.
 It includes a homepage that displays a random quote and a favorites page where users can save and view their favorite quotes.
+The state of the user's favorite quotes is managed using Redux.
+When a user adds a quote to their favorites list, the quote data is stored in the Redux store.
+The list of favorite quotes is then displayed on the favorites page, which is connected to the Redux store and updates automatically when the store is updated.

-This website also includes two additional pages - a product page and a movies page.
+In addition to the homepage and favorites page, this website also includes two additional pages - a product page and a movies page.
 The product page displays a list of products that can be sorted by category and price.
 Users can browse through the products and view additional details by clicking on individual items.
 The movies page displays a list of popular movies and actors.
-Users can click on a movie or an actor to view more information about them, including a brief description and a list of related movies or actors.

 ##  Installation and Setup